-- 2.06 Resettlement: "In an effort to find a long-term solution to its food security problems, the Ethiopian government has launched a U.S. \$3.2 billion plan aimed at ending the country's dependence on foreign aid.
+- 2.04 Ethiopia has a chronic food security problem.
+"Acute, perennial food shortages remain the most immediate and protracted economic problem confronting the majority of Ethiopians... most rural communities remain highly vulnerable, owing to acute poverty and the vagaries of weather and pests."
+(Africa South of the Sahara 2005) [1a] (p435) - 2.05 Resettlement: "In an effort to find a long-term solution to its food security problems, the Ethiopian government has launched a U.S. \$3.2 billion plan aimed at ending the country's dependence on foreign aid.
 A key component is the planned resettlement of 2.2 million people from drought-prone areas to relatively fertile and underpopulated land.
 However, appalling logistical failures have left many of the 350,000 who have already moved without access to clean water, health care, shelter, education, or even food.
 Many resettled populations suffer from unacceptably high levels of morbidity, malnutrition, and child mortality.
 These problems may worsen as the pace of resettlement accelerates in the next 2-3 years.
 Many settlers have been induced to migrate to the new sites by false promises of schools, clinics, wells, food aid, and new houses."
-(Human Rights Watch 2005) [11b] (p3) - 2.07 "Several international aid groups blamed the Ethiopian government and foreign government donors for exacerbating conditions by relying on emergency relief rather than investing in infrastructure and promoting family planning programs."
+(Human Rights Watch 2005) [11b] (p3)

+2.06 "Several international aid groups blamed the Ethiopian government and foreign government donors for exacerbating conditions by relying on emergency relief rather than investing in infrastructure and promoting family planning programs."
 [11c] (p4)